Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Related Works

-Data-aided (DA) wide-range CFOE approaches have been investigated as a means to overcome the limited estimation range of conventional blind methods.
-Zhou \textit{et al.}~\cite{zhou2011wide} proposed a training-sequence-based wide-range CFOE algorithm that removes the modulated phase information by exploiting known training symbols, rather than relying on the traditional $M$-th power operation.
+All-digital data-aided (DA) schemes for CFOE have also been extensively investigated.
+Zhou \textit{et al.} propose in ~\cite{zhou2011wide} a training-sequence-based wide-range CFOE algorithm that removes the modulated phase information by exploiting known training symbols, rather than relying on the traditional $M$-th power operation.
 By decoupling the frequency estimation process from the modulation format, the method achieves an estimation range approaching half of the symbol rate, $\pm R_s/2$, independently of the modulation order, and demonstrates estimation errors on the order of a few megahertz for frequency offsets of several gigahertz in simulated 28-GBaud QPSK, 8-PSK, and 16-QAM systems.
-Similarly, Zhao \textit{et al.}~\cite{zhao2015digital} introduced a digital pilot-aided CFOE technique in which a specially designed pilot sequence generates a pilot-tone-like spectral component, whose frequency shift can be tracked in the frequency domain.
+Similarly, Zhao \textit{et al.} introduce in \cite{zhao2015digital} a digital pilot-aided CFOE technique in which a specially designed pilot sequence generates a pilot-tone-like spectral component, whose frequency shift can be tracked in the frequency domain.
 Owing to this spectral structure, the method achieves a wide estimation range theoretically bounded by the receiver sampling rate and exhibits high estimation accuracy, with sub-megahertz variance under moderate optical SNR (OSNR) conditions.
 In addition, the approach is shown to be largely insensitive to residual chromatic dispersion and polarization-mode dispersion, and to operate independently of the modulation format.
-More recently, He \textit{et al.}~\cite{he2025almost} proposed an almost-blind wide-range CFOE framework in the context of discrete-spectrum nonlinear frequency-division multiplexing (DS-NFDM) systems.
+He \textit{et al.} propose in ~\cite{he2025almost} an almost-blind wide-range CFOE framework in the context of discrete-spectrum nonlinear frequency-division multiplexing (DS-NFDM) systems.
 By combining an eigenvalue-shift-based coarse estimation stage with a refined phase-error minimization criterion, the method achieves wide CFO estimation ranges without baud-rate constraints, while requiring only two training symbols to resolve periodic ambiguities.
 Experimental results demonstrate accurate CFO estimation for offsets on the order of several hundreds of megahertz, with reported training-symbol overhead reductions exceeding 94-99\% compared to fully training-assisted approaches.
-Despite their effectiveness, the aforementioned techniques rely on embedded pilot symbols or training sequences, introducing nonzero overhead that may be undesirable under stringent spectral-efficiency constraints or non-static channels.
-In addition, their DA nature can limit robustness under severe noise conditions, where reliable pilot extraction and synchronization become challenging.
-It is also worth noting that these wide-range CFOE methods were primarily developed and validated for fiber-optic coherent transmission systems, and their applicability to optical satellite applications has not been explicitly addressed.